sea-bass/pyrobosim/docs/source/usage/tamp.rst

     . install/local_setup.bash

-With ROS2, the idea is to separate out functionality into different *nodes*.
+With ROS 2, the idea is to separate out functionality into different *nodes*.

 To start a world and then a planner with a hard-coded goal specification: